Frequently Asked Questions

 However, your place is transferrable so you can find someone to take your place and you let us know by contacting us by email evoq.experience@gmail.com.

-5.2 Cancellation by the Organizer
+5.2 Cancelation by the Organizer

 In the event that the retreat is canceled by the organizers due to unforeseen circumstances, participants will be eligible for a full refund.